Atypical chemokine receptor 4

-C-C chemokine receptor type 11 is a protein that in humans is encoded by the CCRL1 gene.
+Atypical chemokine receptor 4 is a protein that in humans is encoded by the ACKR4 gene (previously CCRL1).

 The protein encoded by this gene is a member of the G protein-coupled receptor family, and is a receptor for C-C type chemokines.
 This receptor has been shown to bind dendritic cell- and T cell-activated chemokines including CCL19/ELC, CCL21/SLC, and CCL25/TECK.
 Alternatively spliced transcript variants encoding the same protein have been described.